-I hold an unconditional regard for my clients and strive to create an intimate and caring therapeutic relationship where we can collaboratively confront historical and ongoing issues in a direct but sensitive manner.
+I strive to create an intimate and caring therapeutic relationship where we can collaboratively confront historical and ongoing issues in a direct but sensitive manner.

-A co-operative and inspired therapeutic partnership provides not only symptom relief, but an enhanced sense of self and purpose.
+A co-operative and inspired therapeutic partnership provides not only symptom relief, but an enhanced sense of self and worth.

 Typically I see clients once or twice a week.
 The length of the therapy depends upon the underlying issues and can be a limited number of sessions or as long as one or more years - depending on my client's needs.

 Training, qualifications & experience

 I am a member of the British Psychoanalytic Council and the British Association of Counselling and Psychotherapy, and abide by their codes of ethical standards and confidentiality.
 I am also a member of the Tavistock Society of Psychotherapists.

 Registered / Accredited

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.